squeaky-pl/portable-pypy/README.rst

 Portable PyPy distribution for Linux
 ====================================

-This repository contains efforts to build 32 and 64 bit x86 `PyPy <http://pypy.org>`_ binaries for various Linux distributions.
+This repository contains efforts to build 64 bit x86 `PyPy <http://pypy.org>`_ binaries for various Linux distributions.
 The idea is that you just download an archive, uncompress it and run it instantly without installing any extra libraries or tweaking